Tunneling method for Hawking radiation in the Nariai case: Tunneling method and a trick a la Nikishov

 \section{Tunneling method and a trick \`a la Nikishov}

-In order to show that thermality holds also in this approach, we can appeal to the analytic argument \cite{vanzo}, or we can also follow a trick inspired by \cite{nikishov,damour-mg1}.
-See also \cite{kim}.
-The following trick is based on the idea that the probability rate of pair creation near the black hole horizon $\Gamma_{emission}$ can be interpreted as the conditional probability rate for the creation of a couple of particles from the vacuum (to be intended as the state of absence of particles).
-This interpretation is non-standard, but is based on the fact that the WKB approximation is able to provide us the correct behaviour of the wave function of the straddling mode, up to the normalization.
-This suggests that $\Gamma_{emission}$ is just more the square of the relative weight between the outer part and the inner part of the straddling mode than the pair-creation rate itself.
+Our ansatz herein is that the probability rate of pair creation near the black hole horizon $\Gamma_{emission}$ can be interpreted as the conditional probability rate for the creation of a couple of particles from the vacuum (to be intended as the state of absence of particles).
+This interpretation is non-standard, and suggests that $\Gamma_{emission}$ is just more the square of the relative weight between the outer part and the inner part of the straddling mode than the pair-creation rate itself.
 This argument is to be compared with the argument in \cite{sannan}, which is relative to the original picture by Damour and Ruffini \cite{damour-ruffini}. \\ For the following general picture, we refer to \cite{nikishov,damour-mg1}.
-The approach we are going to follow can be reconduced to the mainstream calculations for instability in quantum field theory in presence of external fields, where a point of main interest is represented by the imaginary part of the effective action $W$ is the signal of particle production.
+We recall that the imaginary part of the effective action $W$ is the signal of particle production.
 Indeed, the permanence of the vacuum has probability $<1$: particle creation occurs with probability (per unit time)

 One can notice the resemblance with the formula defining $\Gamma_{emission}$, but the relation between $\mathrm{Im} W$ and $\Gamma_{emission}$ is not so straightforward.
 Still, it exists and is found below.\\ Basically, the following idea is pursued.
 We proceed as in \cite{damour-mg1} for the general picture.\\ Let us introduce, for a diagonal scattering process,